We love B2B companies (especially the concepts, ideas, and founders behind them).

-- Your intro, logo reveal and outro are KEY moments.
-Plan as such.
+- Your intro, logo reveal, and outro are KEY moments.

 - Relevant & obvious metaphors only.
 Nothing complex.

-- Don't try to fit in everything - 1 main theme or narrative.
+- Don't try to fit in everything - One main theme or narrative.

 - Lead with emotion.
 Start with something spicey.

-- Avoid adjectives, explain with verbs/actions your point.
+- Avoid adjectives, explain your point with verbs/actions.

-- Sound effects & music can change the tone.
+- Sound effects and music can change the tone.

 - Be meta.
 Think about the systems at play.
 Not just tactics.

 - Know where this fits in and why.
 Too many assets go unused.